For YouTube Watch Time is the single most important rank factor when deciding which videos to surface and prioritize in its alogrithm.

-In the first days of the platform, a large amount of views to a video early on was a signal of success to YouTube and in turn they would promote it further.
+In the early days of the platform, a large amount of video views soon after publishing was a signal of success.
+YouTube would then promote your video still further.
 However it became too easy to artificially inflate a view count and game the system.

-If your Audience Retention is low you will not only hurt the chances of that video being discovered but also the discoverability of other videos on your Channel as YouTube deems you less valuable.
+If your Audience Retention is low you will hurt the chances of that video being discovered.
+You’ll also hurt the discoverability of other videos on your Channel as YouTube deems you less valuable.

 Here’s my guide to getting the best possible Watch Time on your videos.

 #1 – Make EPIC Videos

 I’m not a great believer in the idea that content is king but for YouTube Watch Time it reigns supreme.

 You can optimize until the cows come home but if someone arrives at your video only to find that it sucks, they aren’t going to stick around.

 Make epic content that delivers value to the viewer and there’s no way they’ll click away.
 A great viewing experience means they’re more likely to watch again.
 It also means the viewer will be more likely to share (another big ranking factor).